-When you think about optimizing your ecommerce listings, the first thing that comes to mind probably isn’t the customer-generated content on the page.
+When you think about optimizing your product listings, the first thing that comes to mind probably isn’t the customer reviews and questions on your product detail page.
 You have product expertise and a solid copywriting/marketing team.
 The customer has neither.
-So: what value could incorporating reviews and Q&A into your optimization process actually have?
+So: what value could incorporating customer reviews and Q&A into your optimization process actually have?

 Let’s take a look at just a few of the gems that might be found in your customer content, and how those can be leveraged: